 Dr Yan Wang is a senior lecturer in Statistics at RMIT.
-He has extensive experience in both teaching and consultation with his research focusing on ecological modelling.
+She has extensive experience in both teaching and consultation with her research focusing on ecological modelling.

 Yan joined RMIT in 2009, and works in Statistics and Analytics with the School of Science.

 From teaching first year statistics to a wide range of students coming from business, finance, economics, chemistry, bioscience, biochemistry, applied science, physics, enviromental science, food science and mathematics she has also developed and delivered advanced courses in statistical inference, multivariate analysis, predictive modelling and statistical learning/machine learning.

 Due to the necessity of statistical techniques, she has carried out multi-disciplinary research with collaborators from a variety of disciplines: ecology, insurance, meteorology, public health, marketing, epidemiology and social science.

 Her research interest has focused on ecological statistics and modelling, such as species distribution modelling and capture-recapture studies and her published papers sit within the top 5% of journals in the areas of ecological modelling and landscape conservation.

 She is currently supervising 3 PhD students and 2 postdoctoral fellows on ecological modelling and consults across a range of universities in the statistics and modelling fields.